TerjeNorderhaug/FireAI/README.md

 # FireAI

-Run notebopok for demonstration of scanning for fires using complex scoring, outputting original image with a pixelmap indicating matches for fire.
+Run notebook for demonstration of scanning for fires using complex scoring, outputting original image with a heatmap (pun intended) indicating matches for fire.
 Scores are uploaded using the api.